 - Expenses in financing the purchase of a house are tax-deductible.

 Onroerendezaakbelasting (real estate tax) is a property tax in the Netherlands calculated on the deemed rental value of the property (known as WOZ-waarde, or immovable property tax).
-Each municipality determines its own Dutch property tax rate, typically ranging between 0.1% and 0.3% of the property value.
+Each municipality determines its own Dutch property tax rate; in general, this ranges between 0.1% and 0.3% of the property value.
 Read more on buying a property in the Netherlands.

-Residents in the Netherlands may also be subject to Dutch inheritance tax or gift tax, although in some cases foreigners can opt to apply the inheritance law of their home country.
+Residents in the Netherlands may also be subject to Dutch inheritance tax or gift tax.
+In this case, foreigners can opt to apply the inheritance law of their home country.
 Read more in our guide to inheritance tax in the Netherlands, Dutch inheritance law, and Dutch wills.

 Public and private companies in the Netherlands are subject to Dutch corporate tax on their profits.
 If the taxable amount is less than €200,000, a Dutch corporate tax rate of 19% applies; if the taxable amount is €200,000 or higher, companies are liable to pay a Dutch corporate tax rate of 25%.

-Certain companies can apply for an exemption to access lower corporate tax rates.
+Certain companies, however, can apply for an exemption to access lower corporate tax rates.
 Read more on corporate tax and self-employment tax in the Netherlands.

 In 2015, the government raised the penalties for undeclared income.
-Hidden income found by the Belastingdienst risks a fine of 300%, while voluntary declarations of hidden income, wealth and gifts/inheritance are fined at 60% (up from 30%).
+Hidden income found by the Belastingdienst risks a fine of 300%.
+Fines for voluntarily declaring hidden income (such as wealth, gifts, and inheritance) are 60% (up from 30%).

 Taxpayers who corrected an inaccurate tax return within two years of submitting it previously got off with a warning.
 However, in 2017 the Dutch government announced plans to abolish the voluntary disclosure scheme.
 In 2018, laws came into force meaning voluntary disclosure would still be an option for some taxpayers, but not for those with unreported savings and investment income.